ericbenwa/ballpark-deal/_pages/privacy-policy.md

 We obtain the categories of personal information listed above from the following categories of sources:

 - __Directly from You__.
-For example, from the forms You complete on our Service, preferences You express or provide through our Service.
+For example, from the forms You complete on our Service, preferences You express or provide through our Service, or from Your purchases on our Service.
 - __Indirectly from You__.
 For example, from observing Your activity on our Service.
 - __Automatically from You__.
 For example, through cookies We or our Service Providers set on Your Device as You navigate through our Service.
 - __From Service Providers__.
-For example, third-party vendors to monitor and analyze the use of our Service,  or other third-party vendors that We use to provide the Service to You.
+For example, third-party vendors to monitor and analyze the use of our Service, third-party vendors for payment processing,  or other third-party vendors that We use to provide the Service to You.

 ## Use of Personal Information